 Extracting precise data from in-the-field wool tuft tests

 Failing to find any suitbable methods out of the box, I decided to try making my own algorithm.
 It was based on the method used by Ma and Chen, but more robust to poor-quality recording, poor environmental conditions (contrast, shadows, varying background brightness), and able to accommodate backwards-facing tufts as a result of reversed local flow direction.
-My first guess at an algorithm worked as well as I could hope for (after lots of fine-tuning parameters and threshold values), and is explained and tested over the rest of this page.

 The algorithm then loops through each tuft in each frame using the steps below.

-Sweep the vector through a range of 45 degrees at 15 degree intervals either side of the initial tuft direction (right-most user input value).
+Sweep the vector through a range of 45 degrees at 15 degree intervals either side of the initial tuft direction (also a user input value).
 This initial tuft direction value reduces the accuracy requirement of the initial tuft selection clicks, and relies on clear tape being used, guaranteeing that even if the flow is reversed, the first section of the tuft will always be in the expected direction.

-Move the active path point to the end of this vector (length = Search Radius)
+Move the active path point to the end of this vector

 Adjust the current pixel coordinates to account for global frame shift due to camera vibration